Your privacy is important to Truckstop.

 Where you have provided your consent for us to use your personal data and subject to applicable law, you have the right to withdraw your consent and we will apply that preference going forward.

+Certain categories of personal data are considered “sensitive” under applicable law, such as health or financial information.
+Where required by law, we will obtain your consent or “opt-in” before collecting or processing your sensitive personal data beyond those permitted by applicable law.
 Unless specifically requested, we ask that you not send us, and you not disclose on or through our Sites or otherwise to provide your sensitive personal information unless specifically requested by us or required by law.
+Residents of certain states may have additional rights regarding sensitive personal data; please see the Region Specific Terms for details.

 Location Information